Malone-Design-Team/malone.app/markdown/resources/lincoln/aging-Partners.md

-# Aging Partners - Elderly Care
+# Aging Partners - Elderly Care Services

 Mission: Enhance daily living, expand personal choices, and educate the community to ensure the independence and full life of the people we serve.